sotnir/git-course/_episodes/01-local.md

 ~~~
 {: .language-bash}

 All files that are in *common* are now tracked.

+### git commit -a

-We would also have to add
-journal.md in the staging area.
+We would also have to add _journal.md_ in the staging area.
 But there is a shortcut.
 We can use
-`commit -a`.
-This option means "commit all files that are tracked and
-that have been modified".
+`git commit -a`.
+This option means "commit all files that are tracked and that have been modified".
+This may be very useful when you edit e.g. 10 files and now you want to commit all of them.

 ~~~
 $ git commit -am "Reference J Bloggs and add references file" 	# Add and commit all tracked files
 ~~~
 {: .language-bash}

 and Git will add, then commit, both the directory and the file.

-In order to add all tracked files to the staging area, use `git commit -a`
-(which may be very useful if you edit e.g. 10 files and now you want to commit all of them).

 ![The Git commit workflow](../fig/git-committing.svg)